seanjhulse/wreddit/README.md

 ```
     @reddit_comments = wreddit.subreddit('learnprogramming').comments('specific_article_id').parse
 ```
+If you just quickly want to get the links, titles, or descriptions for articles/comments, I made some snappy methods.
+You don't have to parse them.
+For now, it assumes that you want an array from the JSON object.
 Getting top links to articles in subreddit
 ```
     @reddit_links = wreddit.subreddit('learnprogramming').links
 ```